restimel/es-support/README.md

 Transpilers rewrite code to another ES version (for example ES2018) because all features cannot be transpiled to ES5 (for example BigInt cannot be transpiled).
-But you may want to warn users with old environement which don't support these ES versions that it won't work and explain why (even if they represent a very small amount of your visitors).
+But you may want to warn users with old environment which don't support these ES versions that it won't work and explain why (even if they represent a very small amount of your visitors).